 Metro stations: Hôtel de Ville, Saint-Michel, Pont Neuf

 Though the islands of Paris are by no means tropical, Île de la Cité & Île Saint Louis simply cannot be missed.
 After all, it’s right here that Paris started out centuries ago. Île de la Cité holds the architectural highlights while Île Saint Louis is where you’ll wish you could live, and also where you’ll find the best ice cream in all of Paris.
-There is just no way you’ll miss the Notre Dame Cathedral (free), the most famous in Paris.
+There is just no way you’ll miss the Notre Dame Cathedral (sadly closed following the tragic April 2019 fire), the most famous in Paris.
 It took nearly 200 years to finish off this Gothic masterpiece and you won’t want to miss the exquisite stained glass rose windows.
 Just nearby is the Sainte Chapelle, which ranks at the top of my list of Parisian cathedrals.
 It’s a totally worth it €8.50 to get inside this 13th-century work of perfection, where the highlight is the upstairs chapel.
 The best time to visit is on a sunny day, when the shining sun’s rays create a spectacular kaleidoscope of colors, radiating throughout the ancient chapel.

 6. Get lost in the medieval alleys of the Latin Quarter